leonorpan/george-application/README.md

 For help with Leiningen itself, do: `./lein.sh -h` or `lein.bat -h`.

-If you would rather use the short version of the lein-command, `lein`, you will probably have to add Leiningen to your path.<br>
+If you would rather use the short version of the lein-command, `lein`, you will probably have to add Leiningen to your path.<br />
 If you understand what that means, then you will also be able to do that based on the instruction you find on the Leiningen home and download pages.